DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-10/sdff-chapter-10/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PmiphUYwL_0?start=113" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}

+## Sound patterns can anchor scenes:

+**Saving Private Ryan - Omaha Beach Scene:**
+- Directed by Steven Spielberg, "Saving Private Ryan" is renowned for its hyper-realistic depiction of the D-Day landings on Omaha Beach during World War II.
+- The scene begins with the camera inside one of the landing crafts, capturing the anxiety of soldiers as they approach the beach.
+Once the doors open, they are met with intense gunfire.
+- The soundscape is dominated by the cacophony of bullets, explosions, shouts, and the waves crashing onto the beach.
+The audio, however, doesn't just replicate the chaos; it structures it.
-Saving Private Ryan, sound effects editor Teresa Eckton describes how she ‘came up with a certain pattern, or rhythm for cutting these machine guns for the background battle, so there was some form’, helping the audience make sense of the chaos.
+- To help audiences navigate this overwhelming sensory experience, sound effects editor Teresa Eckton implemented a specific rhythm for the machine gun sounds in the background battle.
+This provided some sense of form and pattern amid the chaos.
+By doing so, it subtly guides the audience's emotional journey through the scene.

 {{%/ note %}}

 ---